elliot-nelson/js13k-2019-letchworth-village/README.md

 ### Game mechanics

-This was by far the most fun of working on this game.
+This was by far the most fun of working on this Game.$.
 I really wanted to treat this as a frame-by-frame game, like a Guilty Gear or Street Fighter, where it's not about velocity and acceleration, but about individual hit frames, invulnerability frames, etc.